S-PRITHIKA/project/README.md

-Here is your content rewritten in a **clean, professional, and industry-ready format** suitable for GitHub, portfolio, or project submission:

----

-# 🌿 Plant Disease Detection Using Deep Learning
+ 🌿 Plant Disease Detection Using Deep Learning

-## 📌 Overview
+📌 Overview

 The **Plant Disease Detection System** is an AI-powered application that identifies plant diseases from leaf images using a Convolutional Neural Network (CNN) model.